 The solution she has found involves teaching grammar through a series of very lively themes and cross curricular activities.
 For example, lessons on nouns take us into the world of treasure chests, while the concept of prepositions is taught via the local police station having a sort out.

 (Was that exclamation mark really necessary at the end of that last sentence?
 Perhaps your year six pupils can help me decide!
 Sorry, there’s another one.)

-You can see examples of how this approach works via our website where you will find the covers of each of the six volumes displayed.
-Just click on the volume that you would like to explore, and you’ll find the full set of contents and some sample pages to try with your pupils.
+You can see examples of how this approach works via our website where you will find the covers of each of the six volumes displayed along with sample pages to download and try with your pupils.
+To find out more, click on the volume that you would like to explore.